Bill-Haku/homepage/content/post/Mail_server_on_Synology/index.md

     You need to get a public IP address from your ISP.
 In my experience, public IP address is not provided to every user in some regions, for example, in China.

-    If you want to know how to check if you are using a public IP address or not, you can refer to [this](https://www.whatismyip.com/) website or search it on [Google](https://www.google.com).
+    If you want to know how to check if you are using a public IP address or not, you can refer to [this](https://www.howtogeek.com/117371/how-to-find-your-computers-private-public-ip-addresses/) or search it on [Google](https://www.google.com).

 # Operation Steps